-All teams (male and female) sell sponsorships to businesses.
-Once the teams receive a sponsorship, banners will be made with the business logo printed on the banner.
-Each sport that receives a district, regional or state recognition will receive a banner.
+All teams (male and female) sell sponsorships to local businesses.
+Once the teams receive a sponsorship banners will made with the business logo printed on the banner.
+These banners are hung in the gymnasium during basketball and volleyball season, on the fence during baseball, softball and football season.
+Track banners are hung on the fence at the track field.
+Wrestling and golf banners are hung in the front foyer of the high school.

+Each sport that receives a district, regional or state recognition will receive a banner listing all members' names and coaches.
 These banners are hung in the appropriate playing facility for each sport.
+Banners will be hung in the lobby of the gym that names are added to yearly that are holding athletic sports records for male and female sports.